EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Destiny.md

 ### Level 8

 You gain specialized level Cloth armor.
-You gain specialized level Arcane Spell gate.
+You gain expert level Arcane Spell gate.
 You gain skill level of specialized in skill gate of INT.
 You gain skill level of expert in skill gate of WIL.